cloudrainstar/bionemo-framework/docs/docs/user-guide/nemo2.md

 that could be applied to parallelizing your model across a cluster.
 Below we explain several varieties of model parallelism that are implemented in megatron.
 As mentioned in the previous section, one key advantage to the megatron-specific parallelism types described next are that they co-locate storage and compute of the layers.
-Inefficiencies caused by naieve scheduler implementations are also addressed (discussed in the section on schedulers).
+Inefficiencies caused by naive scheduler implementations are also addressed (discussed in the section on schedulers).

 #### Pipeline Parallelism
 Pipeline parallelism is similar to FSDP, but the model blocks that are sharded are also computed in parallel on the